MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Scopes.md

 > [!NOTE]
 > **Private** is not a scope.
 It is an [option](#private-option) that changes
-> the visibility of an item outside of the the scope where the item is defined.
+> the visibility of an item outside of the scope where the item is defined.

 ## Parent and Child Scopes